-Snow.
+Snow!
 It’s a novelty for Southern children, especially when it gets deep enough to actually cover the ground and have some fun.
-But Mother Nature doesn’t have to cover the ground in white stuff to go snow tubing in NC, most of these resorts can do that on their own.
+But Mother Nature doesn’t have to cover the ground in white stuff to go snow tubing in NC — most of the ski resorts can do that on their own.

 Children must be able to touch the ground while inside the tube in order to ride alone (they need to put their feet down to stop themselves).
 My youngest is about 48 inches tall and had to ride with an adult.
 He didn’t care, but if you have really independent child, better warn them first.

 Each snow tubing session is an hour and 45 minutes long.
 Book online in advance to reserve your spot.